2.6 Raising awareness about youth volunteering opportunities

 - FriSe: The national member organisation of voluntary centres and self-help Denmark.

-The Danish Agency for Higher Education and Science administers a website with information on Erasmus+ and European Solidarity Corps (ESC).
+The Danish Agency for Higher Education and Science administers a website with information on Erasmus+ and the European Solidarity Corps (ESC).
 Here, future volunteers can find relevant information.
 The agency is active on social media and publishes a newsletter, Udsyn, each month with information on new initiatives, deadlines, etc.

 The agency is also responsible for the website Gribverden.dk (seize the world, in English).
 Here, young people can find information on mobility programmes and voluntary work.
 The website lists opportunities for voluntary work with self-payment, voluntary work for young people with an education and work camps.
 The agency is only responsible for the administration of The European Solidarity Corps and not for the quality of the voluntary programmes listed on the website.